 And if this isn’t an option, you may need to look at additional opportunities for employment.
 Taking a part-time job can be a great way to stimulate some extra cash flow.
 And if you’re worried about your already hectic schedule, no problem.
 Uber drivers have the option to work whenever they want, so you can start to set aside time that you’re free to make a little extra money on the side.

-And if driving isn’t your thing, check out freelance opportunities on sites like Upwork or Fiverr.
+And if driving isn’t your thing, check out freelance opportunities on sites like Fiverr.
 You can list your skills – whether that’s writing, graphic design or tax preparation – and apply for virtual work opportunities.
 Extra income is always within your reach if you’re looking for it.

 Increase Your Investments